wpgp/vipaper/README.md

 # A composite zero-dose vulnerability index for equity assessment and spatial prioritization in low and middle-income countries
 <sub>Last edited: 04/04/2023</sub>

-A repository containing the R scripts used for the analyses in the reseach "A composite zero-dose vulnerability index for equity assessment and spatial prioritization in low and middle income countries".
+A repository containing the R scripts used for the analyses in the research "A composite zero-dose vulnerability index for equity assessment and spatial prioritization in low and middle income countries".

 ## Data availability